falocas/workshops/content/english/java-basics/activity-1.md

 {{% notice tip %}}
 #### Do you notice that all the statements you typed end up printing everything in one line?
 Sometimes we want to enter a new line when typing.
-And, to do that, we type a slightly different code `System.out.println();`
+To do that, we use a slightly different line of code: `System.out.println();`

-(Note: we type `println` instead of `print` to create a new line after)
+(Note: we type `println` instead of `print` to create a new line at the end of the sentence we wish to print.)

-Give it a try and make all the statements in different lines above!
+Give it a try and print all the statements above on different lines!
 {{% /notice %}}

 {{% notice tip %}}